 Since 1849 Schlitz has been making people jolly on Friday nights and cooling them off on Saturday afternoons.
 It features a timeless taste, both crisp and light, and was actually the beer that made Milwaukee famous.
 What’s great about Schlitz isn’t just the beer but the brand itself, holding on to its timeless history in its vintage logo design.

-Yet another installment by Minhas Brewery in Wisconsin, Simpler Times prides itself on the one dimensional nature of its lager.
-They aren’t here to impress anybody, just provide drinkers with what they want: beer.
+Yet another installment by Minhas Brewery in Wisconsin, Simpler Times prides itself on the one-dimensional nature of its lager.
+Sold exclusively now through Trader Joe’s, they aren’t here to impress anybody, just provide drinkers with what they want: beer.
 You won’t find anyone sniffing the head or swirling this beer around in a glass.
-This beer doesn’t bode well in Instagram either, because these are simpler times.
+This beer doesn’t bode well on Instagram either, because these are simpler times.